Nayeon

 Im Na-yeon (Korean: 임나연; born September 22, 1995), known mononymously as Nayeon, is a South Korean singer.
-She became a member of the South Korean girl group Twice, under JYP Entertainment, in 2015 as a winning contestant of the reality survival television show Sixteen.
-She is the oldest member of Twice.
+She rose to prominence as a member of the South Korean girl group Twice, created by JYP Entertainment through the reality television show Sixteen (2015).

-In 2022, her eponymous debut extended play (EP), Im Nayeon, peaked at number 7 on the US Billboard 200, making her the first South Korean soloist to enter the chart's top 10.
+Nayeon released her eponymous debut extended play (EP), Im Nayeon, in June 2022.
+It peaked at number one on South Korea's Circle Album Chart and number seven on the US Billboard 200, making her the first South Korean soloist in history to enter the latter chart's top 10.
+The lead single, "Pop!", reached number two on the Circle Digital Chart in South Korea and the top ten in six countries.
+In 2024, Nayeon earned her second number-one entry on the Circle Album Chart and top-ten entry on the US Billboard 200 with her second extended play Na.

-Life and career

 Early life

+Im Na-yeon was born on September 22, 1995 in Gangdong District, Seoul, South Korea.
 As a child, Nayeon participated in a modeling contest and was cast by JYP Entertainment.
 Although her mother initially prevented her from entering show business given her young age, Nayeon secretly attended the agency's open audition on September 15, 2010, after which she became a trainee.
-In 2013, she was added to the lineup of 6mix, a planned JYPE girl group that never debuted.
+In 2014, she was set to debut in a girl group called 6mix, but the group's debut was cancelled when two members left JYP Entertainment.
 She also made an appearance in the second episode of the 2012 television series Dream High 2.

 Education

-Before Nayeon's debut with Twice, she was a student at Konkuk University under the department of Theater and Film Arts.
-In 2018, during the "What Is Love?" showcase, she revealed that she took a "leave of absence" due to her busy schedule.
+Nayeon graduated from Seoul Myeongwon Elementary School, Seongdeok Girls' Middle School, and Apgujeong High School.
+Before her debut with Twice, she was a student at Konkuk University under the department of Theater and Film Arts.
+In 2018, during the What Is Love? showcase, she revealed that she took a "leave of absence" due to her busy schedule.